RedAngel121/NytePack/README.md

   - Already got a KubeJS setup for [MoreGates](https://www.curseforge.com/minecraft/mc-addons/more-stargates), but still check for updates on this.
   - [Common Stargates](https://www.curseforge.com/minecraft/texture-packs/common-stargates)
 - [Quark](https://www.curseforge.com/minecraft/mc-mods/quark) With [Zeta](https://www.curseforge.com/minecraft/mc-mods/zeta)
+  - We can remove all inventroy sorting as Quark handles it
+  - Blacklist Soph Chests from Sorting buttons as they have built in sorting
+  - Disable backpack and other inventory expansion options

 # Balance is Key!
 Check These Out:
 ### QOL: